-Your click-through rate doesn’t usefully map onto any of these stages, and tells you very little about whether you’re achieving results in any of them.
+Your click-through rate doesn’t map onto any of these stages, telling you very little about whether you’re achieving results in any of them.
 Display advertising’s real strength lies in getting people into the top of the funnel: generating awareness of your business.
 You can then build your brand through repeated exposure and clever retargeting.

 Let’s be honest - you probably don’t remember the last ad you clicked on, but you probably do remember seeing advertising from various specific brands whose marketing you can recognise instantly.

 Here are just a few ways of understanding the real effectiveness of online advertising across each stage of the funnel, and how it builds your brand in ways clicks could never tell you.